 He satisfies the "Independence Standards of Outside Directors of MHFG" established by MHFG.
-The business relationship, etc., between Tokyo Electric Power Company Holdings, Inc., where he serves as the Chairman of the Board of Directors (outside director), and Mizuho does not affect his independence, for reasons including that (i) the percentage of sales gained through the business with Mizuho of the consolidated net sales of Tokyo Electric Power Company Holdings, Inc. and (ii) the percentage of gross profits gained through the business with group companies of Tokyo Electric Power Company Holdings, Inc. of the consolidated gross profits of MHFG, are less than 1%, respectively.
+The business relationship between Fujitsu Limited, where he serves as Director, Senior Advisor, and Mizuho does not affect his independence, for reasons including that (i) the percentage of sales gained through the business with Mizuho of the consolidated net sales of Fujitsu Ltd., (ii) the percentage of gross profits gained through the business with group companies of Fujitsu Ltd. of the consolidated gross profits of MHFG, are less than 1%, respectively.
 (See "-Other matters regarding independent directors" for Overview of "Independence Standards of Outside Directors of MHFG.")